TzArkan/Basic-Website/README.md

 # Basic-Website

 HTML (Structure)
-Navigation Bar (<nav>):
-A top menu with links to sections like Home, About, Services, and Sign Up.
+Navigation Bar: A top menu with links to sections like Home, About, Services, and Sign Up.
 It includes a responsive "hamburger" icon for mobile view.

   Page Sections: